 It’s the most wonderful time of the year.
 No, we’re not talking about the holiday season (yet).
 We’re talking about fall in Montgomery County, Maryland.
 One of the highlights of the season is watching the leaves on the trees change from the vibrant green of summer to an array of red, orange and yellow splendor.

-There are plenty of places throughout the county to see the fall foliage in full bloom.
+Peak color is estimated to be around October 12-28 this year and there are plenty of places throughout the county to see the fall foliage in full bloom.
 We’ve compiled some of the best below.
-So, grab your favorite sweater, grab a cup of hot apple cider and explore!
+So, grab your favorite sweater, a cup of hot apple cider and explore!

 Rock Creek Regional Park